dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0301.md

 We'll estimate the power in two steps: the weight 𝑚𝑔 and then the downward air speed 𝑣𝑧.
 The weight is the easy step: It is just 4 × 106 newtons.

 The downward air speed 𝑣𝑧 is 𝑚𝑔/𝜌air𝑣𝐿2.
 The only unknown quantity is the takeoff speed 𝑣.
-You can estimate it by estimating the plane's acceleration 𝑎 while taxiing on the runway and by estimating the duration of the 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae
+You can estimate it by estimating the plane's acceleration 𝑎 while taxiing on the runway and by estimating the duration of the acceleration.

-3.7 Summary and further problems 99

-acceleration.
 When I last flew on a 747, I measured the acceleration by suspending my key chain from a string and estimating the angle 𝜃 that it made with vertical (perpendicular to the ground).
 Then tan 𝜃 = 𝑎/𝑔.
 For small 𝜃, the relation simplifies to 𝑎/𝑔 ≈ 𝜃.
 I found 𝜃 ≈ 0.2, so the acceleration was about 0.2𝑔 or 2 meters per second per second.
-This acceleration lasted for about 40 seconds, giving a takeoff speed of 𝑣 ≈ 80 meters per second (180

-miles per hour).
+This acceleration lasted for about 40 seconds, giving a takeoff speed of 𝑣 ≈ 80 meters per second (180 miles per hour).

-The resulting downward speed 𝑣𝑧 is roughly 12 meters per second: 𝑚𝑔
+The resulting downward speed 𝑣𝑧 is roughly 12 meters per second:

-⏞⏞⏞⏞⏞

-𝑣

-4×106 N

-𝑧 ∼

-≈ 12 m s−1.

 (3.104)

-1.2 kg m−3

-⏟⏟⏟⏟⏟ × 80 m s−1

-⏟⏟⏟⏟⏟ × 3.6×103 m2

-⏟⏟⏟⏟⏟⏟⏟

-𝜌air

-𝑣

-𝐿2

-Then the power required to generate lift is roughly 50 megawatts: 𝑃 ∼ 𝑚𝑔𝑣𝑧 ≈ 4×106 N × 12 m s−1 ≈ 5×107 W.
+Then the power required to generate lift is roughly 50 megawatts:

+𝑃 ∼ 𝑚𝑔𝑣𝑧 ≈ 4×106 N × 12 m s−1 ≈ 5×107 W. (3.105)
-(3.105)

 Let's see whether these estimates are reasonable.
 According to the plane's technical documentation, the 747-400's four engines together can provide roughly 1 meganewton of thrust.
 This thrust can accelerate the plane, with a mass of 4×105 kilograms, at 2.5 meters per second.
 This value is in good agreement with my estimate of 2 meters per second, made by suspending a key chain from a string and turning it into a plumb line.